Find Affordable College Courses

 $21,891 Average Tuition & Fees

-Iowa State University ranked #9 on this year’s Best Value Aeronautical Engineering Schools list.
-Iowa State is a fairly large public school located in the small city of Ames.
+Iowa State University landed the #9 spot in the 2023 rankings for the best value aerospace and aeronautical engineering programs.
+Iowa State is a very large public school located in the small city of Ames.

 Out-of-state tuition fees for undergraduate students at Iowa State are $25,446 per year.
 While working on their degree, aerospace engineering majors at Iowa State accumulate an average of around $26,267 in student debt.
 The average monthly payment of a loan this size is about $306, assuming that the borrower is on a 10-year repayment plan.